vznjs/reactivity/README.md

 By default, updating a reactive value to the same value (e.g., 'vzn' to 'vzn') will not trigger any updates.

-If you wish to signal a change on every update use `createValue(value, false)` or pass your own compare function
+If you wish to trigger a change on every update use `createValue(value, false)` or pass your own compare function

 ```js
 createValue(value, (oldValue, newValue) => oldValue == newValue);